Rethinking Advanced Civilization: A Vedic Lens on Technology, Wealth, and Inner Consciousness

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What indicators of advancement are suggested?
+What practical indicators of advancement does the article suggest?